Supplements – Useful or Unnecessary?

-In some cases, supplements can still be useful.
-For specific diets, such as a vegan diet, supplementing with vitamin B12 can be advisable.
-Omega-3 supplements can be beneficial for people who do not eat fish.
-Vitamin D deficiency is relatively common, but not everyone necessarily needs vitamin D supplements.
-A blood test at the doctor’s office can provide insight into whether and which dietary supplements make sense.
+Certain diets, such as a vegan diet, may require supplementation with Vitamin B12.
+Omega-3 fatty acids can be beneficial for those who don’t eat fish.
+Vitamin D deficiency is relatively common, but not everyone automatically needs Vitamin D supplements.

 Basic Supplements